+Supply to pilots and simulator for testing and feedback.

 Maintenance of HD ENC cells

-HD ENCs must have an update frequency of at a minimum weekly, however where there is a requirement to release the data more regularly this would be possible with the agreement of the RENCs.
+HD ENCs should be maintained at a minimum as is done for the regular ENC maintenance regime, however where there is a requirement to release the data more regularly this would be possible with the agreement of the RENCs.

 For post-dredged surveys the HO’s should be capable of processing the data and releasing an ENC update within 2 weeks from data receipt.